Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 What is Selenium Automation Testing?

 The capability of SA Testing to execute test scripts on a range of browsers is one of its key features.
 This ensures a smooth user experience by having the web application behave consistently.
 Across different browsers.
 Also, it provides parallel execution.
-Which reduces testing time by allowing testers to execute multiple test cases simultaneously.
+This reduces testing time by allowing testers to execute multiple test cases simultaneously.
 Selenium Automation Testing has emerged as an essential tool in the software testing field.
 Because of its stable and flexible design.
 It allows companies to develop correct and high-quality web applications efficiently.

 Architecture of Selenium 3 vs Selenium 4